Skip to main content

 The salt used to generate a targetedID for users authenticated by this connection.

-You might edit it if you were upgrading from Shibboleth so that your users can have the same targetedID value when they change systems.
-If you set it to blank the connection will use the same salt as your OpenAthens accounts.
+You might edit this if you are upgrading from Shibboleth so that your users can have the same targetedID value when they change systems.
+If you set this field to blank, the connection will use the same salt as your OpenAthens accounts.

 Status

-Live and not visible = Can only be used in debug mode.
+Live but not Visible = can be used only in debug mode.

-Live & visible = production ready.
-Users will be able to access this login at the authentication point.
-If you have only one connection it will become the default login whenever your organisation is known (e.g. for any resources where access involves your entityID).
+Live and Visible = production ready.
+Users will be able to access this login from the authentication point.
+If you have only one connection, it will become the default login where your organisation is known (e.g. for any resources where access involves your entityID).

 Changes to the status usually take effect within moments.